T1D Oswego County Present Panelists for Discussion

 The panel discussion is open to any interested community members.

-Beginning at 6 p.m., participants may attend two different panels discussions; one consisting of children ages 6-19, and another consisting of adults 20 and older.
+Beginning at 6 p.m., participants may attend one or both of the two diverse panel discussions; the youth panel with children and young adults ages 6-19, or the adult panel with individuals 20 years and older.

-“Having such a diverse group of panelists will offer great insight into all life stages of those living with T1D,” said committee member Leanna Cleveland.

-Panelists include not only children with Type 1, but also friends, parents, nurses, “all giving insight into all those who play a role in the lives of those living with the disease,” Cleveland said.
+Panelists include not only children with Type 1, but also friends, parents, nurses, “all giving insight into all those who play a role in the lives of those living with the disease,” said Leanna Cleveland, OCO Community Health Coordinator.

 To RSVP to the forum, call 315-349-3451.